GRE-Cheating-Service/.github/profile/README.md

 For the most current and comprehensive details on permitted and prohibited materials, always check the official ETS GRE website: [https://www.ets.org/gre/test-takers/general-test/register/at-home-testing.html](https://www.ets.org/gre/test-takers/general-test/register/at-home-testing.html)

 ## GRE at home not accepted
 It's very common for universities to not accept GRE at-home scores.
+Before booking the test, you must check with your institution and understand **GRE home based test not accepted** or accepted..
 However, the vast majority do because:

 -   **ETS Confirmation:** ETS (the organization that administers the GRE) has repeatedly stated that GRE at-home scores hold the same weight and validity as test-center scores.
 There's no distinction made on your score report.
 -   **Wide Acceptance:** Most universities adapted their policies during the pandemic to accept the at-home version and continue to do so.